 Copy and paste the following code into the text box:

 import pandas as pd def azureml_main(dataframe1 = None, dataframe2 = None): dataframe1['Dollar/HP'] = dataframe1.price / dataframe1.horsepower return dataframe1

 Your pipeline should look like this image:

 The entry point script must contain the function

 azureml_main.
-There are two function parameters that map to the two input ports for the Execute Python Script component.
+The function has two function parameters that map to the two input ports for the Execute Python Script component.

 The return value must be a Pandas Dataframe.
-You can return up to two dataframes as component outputs.
+You can return at most two dataframes as component outputs.

 Submit the pipeline.

-Now, you have a dataset with the new feature Dollars/HP, which could be useful in training a car recommender.
-This is an example of feature extraction and dimensionality reduction.
+Now you have a dataset, which has a new Dollars/HP feature.
+This new feature could help to train a car recommender.
+This example shows feature extraction and dimensionality reduction.

 Learn how to import your own data in Azure Machine Learning designer.